adlnet/xAPI-Spec/xAPI.md

 * <a href="#miscext">extension key</a>
 * <a href="#attachmentUsage">attachment usage type</a>

+For activity ids, see <a href="#actdef">activity definition</a>.

-Metadata about these identifiers may be provided in the following JSON format:
+For all other identifiers, metadata may be provided in the following JSON format:

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>